 A tender, flaky whole wheat pie crust made without shortening.
-It’s the perfect all-purpose base sure to make any pie more delicious!
+It’s the perfect all-purpose base sure to make any pie more delicious and nutritious! (vegan option)

 One of the first things I ever learned to make was pie crust.
 I’ve known how to make it for as long as I can remember.